uclaacm/hack-sprint-w20/session-5-Dependencies/README.md

 In your AndroidManifest.xml file, add the `android:name` attribute to the `application` tag to tell the app you want that to be your application activity.
-I named by Application class `LoggingApplication`, so the value of `android:name` will be `.LoggingApplication`
+I named my Application class `LoggingApplication`, so the value of `android:name` will be `.LoggingApplication`

 ```xml
 android:name=".LoggingApplication"
 ```

 You should replace the application name with your application name.

 Also notice how there is a tag called `activity` with the attribute being our `MainActivity`.
 Yes, that is